 Section 24.
-Laying Out, and Maintenance of Drains, etc. The town may lay out, construct, maintain and operate a system or systems of main drains and common sewers for a part or the whole of its territory, with such connections and other works as may be required for a system of sewage disposal, and may construct such sewer or drains over and under land in the town as may be necessary to conduct the sewage to the south metropolitan sewerage system, and, for the purpose of providing better surface or other drainage, may make, lay and maintain such drains as it seems best.
-The town may, within its limits, make and maintain subdrains and, with the approval of the state department of public health, discharge the water into any brook, stream or watercourse within the town.
+Laying Out, and Maintenance of Drains, etc. The town may lay out, construct, maintain and operate a system of main drains and common sewers for all or part of its territory, with such connections and other works as may be required for a system of sewage disposal.
+For such purpose, the town may construct such sewers or drains over and under land in the town as may be necessary to conduct the sewage to the south metropolitan sewerage system and, for the purpose of providing better surface or other drainage, may make, lay and maintain such drains as it seems best.
+The town may, within its limits, make and maintain subdrains and, with the approval of the commonwealth's department of public health, discharge the water into any brook, stream or watercourse within the town.
 The town may make and maintain within its limits in any way where main drains or common sewers are constructed such connecting drains, underdrains and sewers within the limits of such way as may be necessary to connect any estate which abuts upon such way.

 Section 25.
 Particular Sewers.
-The town, through its board of selectmen, acting as the board of public works, may upon the application of the owner of any estate abutting on any way where a main drain or common sewer is constructed, lay in such sewered way and in the private land of such owner such particular sewer or connecting drain as may be necessary to connect any building on such estate with such main drain or sewer, and the town manager may make all necessary contracts in the name and behalf of the town for such purpose.
+The town, through its select board acting as the board of public works, may upon the application of the owner of any estate abutting on any way where a main drain or common sewer is constructed, lay in such sewered way and in the private land of such owner such particular sewer or connecting drain as may be necessary to connect any building on such estate with that main drain or sewer and the town manager may make all necessary contracts in the name and behalf of the town for such purpose.
 The expenses thereof shall be paid out of any appropriation that may be made by the town therefor.

 Section 26.
 Exercise of Eminent Domain, etc., for Sewer and Drain Purposes.
-The selectmen, as the board of public works, acting for and on behalf of the town, may take by eminent domain under chapter seventy-nine of the General Laws, or acquire by purchase or otherwise, any lands, water rights, rights-of-way or easements, public or private, in the town, necessary for accomplishing any purpose mentioned in sections twenty-four to thirty-one, inclusive, of this charter act, and may construct such main drains and sewers under or over any bridge, railroad, railway, boulevard or other public way, or within the location of any railroad, and may enter upon and dig up any private land, public way, for the purpose of laying such drains and sewers and of maintaining and repairing the same, and may do any other thing proper or necessary for the purposes of sections twenty-four to thirty-one, inclusive, of this charter act; provided, that they shall not take in fee any land of a railroad corporation, and that they shall not enter upon or construct any drain or sewer within the location of any railroad corporation except at such time and in such manner as they may agree upon with such corporation, or, in case of failure to agree, as may be approved by the state department of public utilities.
-Any person injured in his property by any action of the selectmen under this section may recover damages from the town under said chapter seventy-nine.
+The select board, as the board of public works acting for and on behalf of the town, may take by eminent domain under chapter 79 of the General Laws or acquire by purchase or otherwise any lands, water rights, rights of way or easements, public or private, in the town, necessary for accomplishing any purposes referenced in sections 24 to 31, inclusive, and may construct such main drains and sewers under or over any bridge, railroad, railway, boulevard or other public way or within the location of any railroad and may enter upon and dig up any private land or public way for the purpose of laying such drains and sewers and for maintaining and repairing the same and may do any other thing proper or necessary for the purposes of said sections 24 to 31, inclusive; provided, however, that the select board shall not take in fee any land of a railroad corporation and shall not enter upon or construct any drain or sewer within the location of any railroad corporation except at such time and in such manner as the select board and the corporation may agree or, in case of a failure to agree, as may be approved by the department of public utilities.
+Any person injured in their property by an action of the select board under this section may recover damages from the town under said chapter 79.